commschamp/cc.mqtt311.libs/doc/custom_client_build.md

 ---
 ### CC_MQTT311_CLIENT_MAX_OUTPUT_PACKET_SIZE
-When serialiazing the output message the client library needs to allocate an output buffer.
+When serializing the output message the client library needs to allocate an output buffer.
 When set to **0** (default), the output buffer type will be dynamic sized `std::vector<std::uint8_t>`.
 When the non-**0** value is assigned to the variable, the [comms::util::StaticVector](https://github.com/commschamp/comms/blob/master/include/comms/util/StaticVector.h)